truenas/documentation/content/SCALE/SCALEUIReference/DataProtection/TrueCloudBackupTasksScreen.md

 <span class="material-icons">delete</span> **Delete** opens a confirmation dialog before the system deletes the snapshot.

 ### Restore from Snapshot Screen
 The **Restore from Snapshot** screen displays the date and time of the selected snapshot.
 It contains **Remote** and **Local** options to configure the TrueCloud snapshot restoration.

 {{< trueimage src="/images/SCALE/DataProtection/TrueCloudRestore.png" alt="Restore from Snapshot" id="Restore from Snapshot" >}}

 #### Remote Settings
-Configure remote settings to include all data in the backup or exclude some data from the restoration Additional settings display depending on the **Include/Exclude** selection.
+**Remote Settings** specify all data in the backup or exclude some data from a restoration.
+Additional settings display depending on the **Include/Exclude** selection.

 {{< truetable >}}